 Roundabouts are circular intersections designed to calm traffic, increase safety, reduce stop-and-go travel, and decrease traffic delays.
-Roundabouts have proven to be an efficient means to move traffic through congested intersections and have shown to reduce crashes by half (all but eliminating the more severe broadside and head-on collisions).
+They were introduced in Nevada in the early 1990s in Las Vegas.
+Since then, roundabouts have proven to be an efficient means of moving traffic through congested intersections and have shown to reduce crashes by half (all but eliminating the more severe broadside and head-on collisions).
 Roundabouts also offer a safe environment for pedestrians, who only have to navigate one-way traffic flow.